pschool-in/curriculum/content/grammar/article/readingactivities.md

 ```
 True:
 Articles are of two types.
-"An and An" are called indefinite article.
+"An and An" are called indefinite articles.
 Indefinite articles do not specify a particular thing or a person.

 False: